Sathsi/musala-soft-gateway-project/README.md

 Method 1:

-1) Copy the SQL scrip (.sql)  from the shared location to your local machine
+1) Copy the SQL scrip (Gateway.sql)  from the shared location to your local machine
 Note: This script has both Schema structure and the test data

 2) Import script file into the MYSQL DB tool which you use.